LumoSQL/lumosql/doc/lumo-build-benchmark.md

 * ... and then we move on to the different versions of pure SQLite, and SQLite combined with Berkeley DB, etc.

-## Problem statement
+***Problem statement:***

-The LumoSQL Build and Benchmark system solves the problem of defining the dimensions of the test matrix in a formal machine-friendly manner, and presenting them to the user in a human-friendly manner.
+> The LumoSQL Build and Benchmark system solves the problem of defining the dimensions of the test matrix in a formal machine-friendly manner, and presenting them to the user in a human-friendly manner.

-The user can then select some or all of these dimensions by human-readable name, and then cause them to be actioned.
-Every selected by the user will have multiple dependency actions.
+> The user can then select some or all of these dimensions by human-readable name, and then cause them to be actioned.
+Every selection by the user will have multiple dependency actions.

+To ensure repeatability of tests, each test will include the following information:
+* the version of the "not-forking" configuration used
+* the version of sqlite3 used (in one special case building third-party backend code which provides its own patched version of sqlite3, this will be empty and the backend name and version will contain information about the third-party code)
+* the name of the storage backend used: this is omitted if the test used an unchanged version of sqlite3 with its own backend
+* the version of the storage backend used, also omitted for tests using an unchanged version of sqlite3
+* any other options (currently only `datasize-N` to multiply the data size used in some benchmarks by `N`)

+Where the user has requested average results, the tests may be run several times.

 # Build and benchmark options